SpectrumForge09/Antenna-Theory-Basics/01_Introduction/Equivalent_circuit_of_antenna.md

-# Communication Systems and Antennas – Introduction
+# Equivalent Circuit of Antenna

 - Before discussing about the antenna, let us consider an example where there is a communication system and it wants to transfer data to other devices.
   The conduction of information in communication systems can either be done through: